MassBank/MassBank-web/Documentation/MassBankRecordFormat.md

 Example:
 ```
-PROJECT NATOXAQ - Natural Toxins and Drinking Water Quality - From Source to Tap (https://natoxaq.ku.dk).
+PROJECT: NATOXAQ - Natural Toxins and Drinking Water Quality - From Source to Tap (https://natoxaq.ku.dk).
-PROJECT SOLUTIONS - SOLUTIONS for present and future emerging pollutants in land and water resources management (https://www.solutions-project.eu).
+PROJECT: SOLUTIONS - SOLUTIONS for present and future emerging pollutants in land and water resources management (https://www.solutions-project.eu).
 ```

 #### <a name="2.1.8"></a>2.1.9 COMMENT